 Typically, Internet of Things devices have sensors and software that enable the collection and exchange of data via the internet.
-IoT objects can be controlled remotely, allowing direct integration with computer systems, which, it’s argued, results in economic benefit and improved efficiency for users.
+IoT objects can be controlled remotely, to allow direct integration with computer systems, which, it’s argued, results in economic benefit and improved efficiency for users.

 IoT shopping applications, for example, could track a phone’s location to learn a person’s shopping habits.
-Users would then be targeted with special offers for their favorite shops and products.
+Companies will use this data to target individuals with special offers for their favorite shops and products.

 A shopping app could also link to a smart fridge, which would decide what food is needed (based on past consumption) and send the grocery list directly to a person’s phone.
 In fact, it’s entirely possible a smart fridge could order products automatically, without any human interaction.

 The Internet of Things might also enhance home security, with a notification and live camera feed sent to your phone anytime someone enters your home.
 IoT could even make the dream of a self-sustained home a possibility.
 Imagine running a bath, vacuuming, or putting the kettle on—just by swiping a smart app.

 IoT application goes further than just gimmicks and consumer products, though.
 Large-scale projects, such as smart grids, smart homes, intelligent transportation, and smart cities are also embracing IoT.
 In fact, some cyber-experts have estimated there will be as many as 50 billion IoT objects by 2020.

 With so many devices connected to the internet, security concerns will be an issue.
 Chiefly, remotely controlled IoT devices are perfect prey for man-in-the-middle attacks.